 A real developer is aware of the many platforms that are available in today’s technology industry, and if you want to become a master programmer, not only will you have to be aware of these platforms but you will also have to be able to utilize a programming language to develop an application that is specific for one of the many platforms available for you.

-In today's article we are going to talk about Visual Basic programming, a programming language that was developed for the Windows Operating System (OS) first released in 1991.
+A programming language that was developed for the Windows Operating System (OS) first released in 1991.

 Visual Basic provides a convenient methods for developing user interfaces for Windows, due to the fact that programming for Windows User Interfaces can be extremely complicated.